phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 .. note::
     Create and use your own keys and certificates for signing your images.
     Burn the right key into the Controller eFuse.
-    Please refer to the chapter *Keys and Certificates Management*
+    Please refer to the chapter |secure-key-storage-link|

 eMMC Boot Partition to Enable Boot
 ----------------------------------